YWCA GREATER CHARLESTON

 Meet our executive director

-LaVanda Brown joined YWCA Greater Charleston as executive director in February 2016.
-Her experience, leadership, and passion for serving others spans more than 35 years.
+YWCA Greater Charleston CEO LaVanda Brown joined YWCA Greater Charleston as February 2016.
+Her experience, leadership, and passion for serving others span 30+ years.

-During her decades of on-the-ground experience in social services focused on underserved populations, she has also led and advised multiple nonprofit and for-profit organizations, including Family Promise of Greater Savannah, Union Mission, Greenbriar Children’s Center, Gang Alternatives of Miami, Clarke Community Services in New Orleans, and others in the behavioral health, employment, and community services arenas.
+During her decades of on-the-ground experience in social services focused on underserved populations, she has led and advised multiple nonprofit and for-profit organizations, including Family Promise of Greater Savannah, Union Mission, Gang Alternatives of Miami, Clarke Community Services in New Orleans, and others in the behavioral health, employment, and community services arenas.

-LaVanda's work has been featured in the respected international journal Philanthropy Journal and has garnered awards including the 2021 Trident Literacy Founder's Award, U.S. Housing and Urban Development Best Practices Award for Transitional Housing and Case Management, and the Georgia Department of Community Affairs Magnolia Award for Excellence in Housing.
-She was also the 2018 recipient of the Martin Luther King, Jr. Picture Award for outstanding community service, presented by Charleston Mayor John Tecklenburg and South Carolina Rep. Wendell Gilliard, and was named to both the Charleston Business magazine's 2020 Top 50 Most Influential list and its 2021 Top 50 Influential list.
+Her work has garnered awards, including the 2021 Trident Literacy Founder’s Award, the 2018 recipient of the Martin Luther King, Jr. Picture Award for outstanding community service, presented by Charleston Former Mayor John Tecklenburg and South Carolina Rep. Wendell Gilliard, the 2022 Lowcountry Diversity Leadership Awards Ally for the Future Workforce award, was named to Charleston Business magazine’s 2020 and 2021 Top 50 most Influential list and its 2022 Hall of Fame as well as and WCBD’s Lowcountry Remarkable Women 2025.

-She is a sought-after public speaker who also serves on the advisory board for Community Solutions, a global organization providing community leaders across the world with an intensive, US-based professional development exchange program, the board of Enough Pie, an organization dedicated to improving Charleston’s upper peninsula, the board of Family Promise Charleston, and the leadership council of the Social Justice Racial Equity Collaborative in Charleston.
+She is a sought-after public speaker who also serves on the leadership council of the Social Justice Racial Equity Collaborative in Charleston, the Board Chair for the Evelyn A. Scott Foundation, and mentors entry, middle and senior level nonprofit and for profit leaders.
 She has also served as the housing subcommittee chair for the Mayor’s Commission on Homelessness and Affordable Housing.

 ON A MISSION